Arizona State squeaks out win in Kenny Dillingham's odd debut

 If not for Elijhah Badger’s 81-yard kickoff return late in the third quarter to set up a Dario Longhetto field goal, the game could have lasted until breakfast.

-The three points, courtesy of Longhetto, were the only three of the second half by the Sun Devils and they allowed Southern Utah to score two touchdowns to defeat the FCS Thunderbirds.
+The three points, courtesy of Longhetto, were the only three of the second half by the Sun Devils and they allowed Southern Utah to score two touchdowns. a 52-yard pass from Thunderbirds quarterback Justin Miller to Isaiah Wooden was part of a five-play drive that was followed by a blocked punt returned for a touchdown that made it 24-21, ASU, with 7:50 left in the game.

 “Rain delays are very, very easy pieces of adversity when you talk about football,” Dillingham said.
 “That’s not a difficult adversity to overcome.
 And we’re going to have to do better moving forward to overcome adversity.”